ydsf16/dre_slam/README.md

 # Example

 ## Dataset
 We collected several data sequences in our lab using our Redbot robot.
-The dataset is available at [Pan.Baidu](https://pan.baidu.com/s/1freJVLeIE525xHUZY01HmQ) or **Dropbox** (available soon).
+The dataset is available at [Pan.Baidu](https://pan.baidu.com/s/1freJVLeIE525xHUZY01HmQ) or [Dropbox](https://www.dropbox.com/sh/f7fsx8s9k9oya3r/AACBoOUlPNo7inOVceHD5gy_a?dl=0).

 ## Run
 ### 1. Open a terminal and launch dre_slam